The Green Transition in a Putty-Clay Model of Capital

-What are the macroeconomic implications of technological transformation, and what policies are needed to incentivise businesses to make this shift?
+What are the macroeconomic implications of the shift away from fossil fuels and what policies are needed to incentivise businesses to adopt new green technologies?

 Remarkable progress has been achieved in the development of green technologies.
 These innovations hold the promise of facilitating a green transition and achieving net-zero emissions in line with international climate goals.
-TA formidable challenge persists, however, in dissuading the ongoing reliance on established, fossil-fuel-dependent technologies.
+A formidable challenge persists, however, in addressing the ongoing reliance on established, fossil-fuel dependent technologies.
 This project aims to identify policies that can motivate a green transition with minimal negative impacts on the economy.
-By addressed the macroeconomic trade-offs of transitioning to green technologies, this project will evaluate the effects of carbon taxes, subsidies, and policies on developed and developing economics.
+By addressed the macroeconomic trade-offs of transitioning to green technologies, this project will evaluate the effects of carbon taxes, and other climate policies on developed and developing economics.

 map